bbottema/simple-java-mail/MIME_RESOURCE_NAMING_REPORT.md

 - A body part with a Content-ID can enter the CID map.
 - A body part without inline disposition, or without Content-ID, is also treated as an attachment.
+- Filename/name metadata and Content-ID metadata are parsed separately.
+- A real filename wins as the resource name; Content-ID is only a name fallback when the filename is missing or the parser's placeholder attachment name.
 - After parsing, CID-map entries not referenced by `cid:` in HTML are moved to attachments.
 - Since `#491`, a part with `Content-Disposition: attachment` and a Content-ID can be both a downloadable attachment and an embedded resource when HTML references that Content-ID.
+- Explicit/custom Content-ID values survive conversion into `AttachmentResource`; generated `sjm-...@simplejavamail.generated` values do not.

 Current anchors:

 - [MimeMessageParser.parseMimePartTree(...)](modules/simple-java-mail/src/main/java/org/simplejavamail/converter/internal/mimemessage/MimeMessageParser.java)
 - [MimeMessageParser.resolveInvalidEmbeddedImagesAsAttachments(...)](modules/simple-java-mail/src/main/java/org/simplejavamail/converter/internal/mimemessage/MimeMessageParser.java)
 - [OutlookEmailConverter.java](modules/outlook-module/src/main/java/org/simplejavamail/internal/outlooksupport/converter/OutlookEmailConverter.java)

+## Implementation Status - 2026-07-03

+The MIME resource naming repair is implemented for the central non-Outlook issues in this problem area:

+- [#566](https://github.com/bbottema/simple-java-mail/issues/566): custom attachment Content-ID values now survive send/parse round trips instead of being overwritten by generated fallback IDs.
+- [#597](https://github.com/bbottema/simple-java-mail/issues/597): embedded image filename/name and HTML Content-ID can now differ through `withEmbeddedImage(name, dataSource, contentId)`.
+- [#602](https://github.com/bbottema/simple-java-mail/issues/602): parsing now keeps embedded filenames and Content-ID values separate; the parsed resource name no longer collapses to the CID when a real filename exists.
+- [#607](https://github.com/bbottema/simple-java-mail/issues/607): generated attachment Content-ID values no longer derive from possibly invalid filenames.
+The generated form is now opaque, ASCII, and domain-qualified: `sjm-<UUID>@simplejavamail.generated`.

+Related behavior deliberately preserved:

+- `withEmbeddedImage(name, dataSource)` remains the convenience shorthand where `name` is the `cid:` body reference.
+- Explicit API names still override datasource names for visible filenames/resource labels.
+- Datasource names remain useful fallback metadata.
+- Attachment filename fallback still uses explicit name, datasource name, then generated `resource<UUID>`.
+- Attachment Content-ID fallback remains unique per MIME part, but is no longer filename-derived.
+- Generated Simple Java Mail attachment Content-ID values are transport details and are not treated as caller-provided model data after parsing.

+Deferred or out-of-scope issues:

+- [#541](https://github.com/bbottema/simple-java-mail/issues/541): optional Content-Type `filename`/`name` parameter control is a separate output-parameter feature request.
+- [#573](https://github.com/bbottema/simple-java-mail/issues/573): pre-encoded attachment body support is a separate body-encoding feature.
+- [#599](https://github.com/bbottema/simple-java-mail/issues/599): SMTPUTF8 parsing/session behavior is separate from resource name and Content-ID identity.
+- [#605](https://github.com/bbottema/simple-java-mail/issues/605): broader per-part Content-Transfer-Encoding fidelity remains adjacent.
+Parsed attachment CTE metadata is preserved by the current resource model, but text-part CTE policy is not part of this repair.
+- [#606](https://github.com/bbottema/simple-java-mail/issues/606) and [#572](https://github.com/bbottema/simple-java-mail/issues/572): Outlook-specific items explicitly excluded from this repair pass.

+Verification notes:

+- New focused regression coverage was added to `EmailConverterTest` for `#566`, `#597`, `#602`, and `#607`.
+- The full `modules/simple-java-mail -am test` suite passes under `C:\Program Files\Java\jdk1.8.0_152` with 303 tests run, 0 failures/errors, and 12 skipped.
+- The test dependency `junit-pioneer` is kept at `1.9.1` because `2.3.0` ships Java 11 class files and breaks Java 8 test compilation.

 ## Problem Areas